BrawlRE/BrawlRE.github.io/public/docs/Brawl/AI_Modding/Basics/as_files.md

 Each numbered file corresponds to a different routine that the AI performs.
 Some of these are special and are coded by-default to do certain things.
 This default behavior can *usually* be found in the fighter AI within `common3.pac`.
 However, these behaviors can usually be overwritten to technically do whatever you want.

+The time at which certain routines are performed *is* hardcoded in certain scenarios based on the AI "mode" which makes it very difficult to keep things modular.

 You can find out what each one *generally* corresponds to in the `Routines.h` file in the `include` folder.

-Keep in mind that as of 11/17/2020 you still cannot easily edit common3.pac (where the default AI is stored).
+Keep in mind that as of 11/17/2020 you still cannot easily edit the default AI (found in common3) without potentially messing up all sorts of other codes.
 This is the reason for there being so many different scripts for PM/P+ characters -- they're there to override the default behavior without actually touching common3 itself.

 ## General Syntax